-Heel pain is common—approximately 10% of the American population will experience it—but that doesn’t mean it’s normal.
-In fact, heel pain is a problem, one that can keep you away from favorite activities and being able to enjoy your life.
+Heel pain is more common than you might think.
+Approximately 10 percent of the American population will experience it, but that doesn’t mean it’s normal.
+The problem with heel pain is that it can often prevent you away from engaging in your favorite activities or prevent you from being able to enjoy life to the fullest.

-Well, to answer those questions, let’s start by answering a different one – what is the plantar fascia?
+Well, to answer that question, let’s start by answering a different one first—what is the plantar fascia?

 This particular fascia is incredibly important.
 It stretches when you stand and builds up kinetic energy to propel you into your next step when you walk or run.
 Additionally, your plantar fascia supports your foot arch, creating stability and aiding in proper foot function throughout the entire gait cycle.